10 Bulletproof Dental Patient Marketing Ideas to Overcome the 5 Big Challenges of 2021

 The dental workforce is projected to grow 19% from 2016 to 2026 — much faster than the average growth rate for other industries.
 The American Dental Association (ADA) Health Policy Institute contributes this growth to an influx of younger and more diverse dentists, something they predict will continue through 2035.
 Not to mention that more and more dentists are waiting even longer to retire.

 The result is a marketplace saturated with qualified dentists.

-But most dentists don’t need research and statistics to know that competition is fierce — they’re feeling it in the day-to-day challenge of differentiating themselves and attracting new patients.
+But most dentists don’t need research and statistics to know that competition is fierce — they’re feeling it in the day-to-day challenge of attracting new patients.

-Our dental marketing company works with dentists of all sizes through the US and they all face a similar challenge: attracting their idea patient and growing their patient base.
-Private practices are feeling this pinch more than others, but in the years ahead, everybody will have to fight a little harder for NPOs.
+Our dental marketing company works with dentists of all sizes throughout the US and they all face a similar challenge: attracting their ideal patient and growing their patient base.
+Private practices are feeling this pinch more than others, but in the years ahead everybody will have to fight a little harder for NPOs.